con-kitty/categorifier-c/README.md

 The `Input` and `Output` types should also have the following type class and type family instances:

+- `Categorifier.C.CExpr.Cat.TargetOb.TargetOb`
+- `Categorifier.C.CTypes.CGeneric.Class.CGeneric`
+- `Categorifier.C.CTypes.GArrays.GArrays`
+- `Categorifier.Client.HasRep`
 - `GHC.Generics.Generic`
-- `Kitty.Plugin.Client.HasRep`
-- `Kitty.CTypes.CGeneric.Class.CGeneric`
-- `Kitty.CTypes.GArrays.GArrays`
-- `Kitty.CExpr.Cat.TargetOb.TargetOb`

 The internal types usuallly only need `HasRep` and `TargetOb` instances.